 Once you have your squash sliced up, toss it into a large bowl and drizzle with 1 Tbsp of olive oil, 3 Tbsp of minced fresh rosemary (about 5 sprigs worth), 1 Tbsp garlic powder and fresh black pepper to taste.
 Mix so that all of the squash fries are coated.

 Preheat your oven to 400 degrees then line a large baking sheet (or two, if needed) with foil.
 Spray with cooking spray then spread the seasoned fries out in a single layer.

-Bake for 20 minutes then flip and bake for another 20 minutes, or until browned and crispy.
+Roast for 20 minutes then flip and roast for another 20 minutes, or until browned and crispy.